repcaktiw/BootrapSzama/readme.md

 # Leniwa Szama - bootstrap project

-Project "Leniwa Szama" is a landing page for fake diet catering company.
+Project "Leniwa Szama" is a landing page of fake diet meal delivery company.
 It is simple learning project.
-Main goal of this project was to practce Boostrap 5.
+Main goal of this project was to practcie Boostrap 5.

+## Work still in progress

+Right now working on site layout

 ## Project Ovierview

-- Simple, bootstrap based site
+Work in progress...

-## Used Tools
+## Tools planned to be used

 - Bootstrap 5
 - Font awesome